A Real Pit Master Needs A Barrel Grill, So Let’s Make One

 You know what’s even better than grilling on a pile of hot coals under the sun with friends and family?
 The answer is doing all that, but on a barrel grill you handcrafted yourself.

 I consider myself a DIY handy person.
 I don’t shy away from picking up the tape measure and grinder when needed, so this is something that I’m really looking forward to sinking my saw’s teeth into!
+Today we’re going to make a 55 gallon drum grill grates.

 So what’s needed to create the greatest portable outdoor grill experience?